jonLicari/motor-cntrl/README.md

 	3 --- 10k	------ 0.9091 -- 931

-PAN
+IDLE

+	- J, P, TH input is still recorded and can be printed to the Serial monitor
-	- J controls L and R motor, T motor holds previously set speed
+	- No analogWrite() to PWM pin, thus, motors retain previously set speed
-	- [Left] L drops speed, R increases speed
-	- [Right] R drops speed, L increases speeds

 FLIGHT